 - ‘In Praise of My Bed’ by Meredith Holmes

 Whether physical or mental, in our increasingly complicated and stressful contemporary world, poems about health, inside and out, are very relevant.
 Some poets, like Sylvia Plath, channel their own inner lives, convey their own mental health through their verse.
-Others are like Elizabeth Bishop, who made vague, and not so vague, references to her dependence on alcohol.
+Others are like Elizabeth Bishop, who made vaguely, and not so vague, references to her dependence on alcohol.
 A very clear reference to her own struggle with health can be seen in her piece, ‘A Drunkard’.

 Other interesting poems with wellness/recovery as a major theme include: